-Analysis | Centering Trump’s impeachment defense on ‘fraud’ is both on-brand and ill-advised
+Analysis | Centering Trump’s impeachment defense on ‘fraud’ is both on brand and ill advised

 There's no real need for Trump's defense team to argue against the incitement charge, simply because they almost certainly already have the votes to acquit.
 They need to do enough to make that vote easy; they have to at least give their allies in the Senate a prima facie reason to declare that Trump didn't actually incite the violence.
 But everyone involved knows that Trump's team doesn't need to and almost certainly won't actually convince anyone of anything.
 So in practice Trump's team could simply argue that, say, the violence at the Capitol was a function of a mind-control ray emanating from the top of the Smithsonian Castle.
 The result would probably be the same.

 Instead of defending him against the most serious charge any president has faced, Trump is demanding that his team defend his pride.
-Instead of using the moment to rationalize his post-election rhetoric as harmless, he’s apparently hoping to use the platform provided by the trial to amplify the rhetoric which led to the violence in the first place.
+Instead of using the moment to rationalize his post-election rhetoric as harmless, he’s apparently hoping to use the platform provided by the trial to amplify the rhetoric that led to the violence in the first place.